 - Bald Eagle Symbol of The United States

-- Eagle Symbolism in Aztec and Mexican Culture
+- Eagle Symbol in Aztec and Mexican Culture

 - Eagle Meaning in Ancient Egypt